 Delegates will have the opportunity to experience some of Banff’s outdoor adventure activities.

 Beyond outdoor exploration, AdventureELEVATE will feature inspiring and informative keynote speakers and breakout sessions designed to equip travel trade professionals with tools and ideas to advance their businesses and professional goals.
 “At this year’s AdventureELEVATE event, a number of North American travel organizations and destinations expressed a need to take time out of their busy schedules to innovate, learn, and connect prior to the start of a new business cycle,” Walters said.
 “They can’t solve today’s problems with yesterday’s tools, and AdventureELEVATE is our response to their call.
 This is a time where these industry professional can get together, learn, partner, and improve the way we approach tourism for the new year.”

-Additionally, the event’s popular MediaExchange and new AdventureELEVATE Marketplace will encourage attending tour suppliers, travel media, outbound buyers, travel agents, and destination representatives to connect and forge business relationships.
+Additionally, the event’s new AdventureExchange will encourage attending tour suppliers, travel media, outbound buyers, travel agents, and destination representatives to connect and forge business relationships.

 “We are grateful for our ongoing partnership with the Adventure Travel Trade Association, and the work that we are doing together allows us to capitalize on the growing and transformational industry of adventure travel,” Bruce said.

 Established in 1990, the Adventure Travel Trade Association (ATTA) serves over 1000 members in over 100 countries worldwide.
 Members predominantly include tour operators, tourism boards, specialty agents and accommodations with a vested interest in the sustainable development of adventure tourism.
 The ATTA delivers solutions and connections that propel members towards their business goals and the industry toward a responsible and profitable future.